Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Health/A new setup (3 in 1) to switch position (backpain).md

 ##### ANd end up with mounting to the Wall.
 - More Stable, higher.
 Permanant [[I could only WFH]]
 - Regain the space to have a set up for the desk (stand, seat)
-### Seating and Standing
+### Seating
 Nothing special, since I took back the sapce and can have a use it to setup my desk.
-And at that desk I put a smaller table on top so I
+It's quite small to I put strong hard big pane